 Lucas went up before I did and almost got the trapeze.
 He said he still had a blast jumping off the platform.
 I, on the other hand, was more than skeptical.
 Jewish boys are not necessarily known as the best thrill-seekers.

 As I was climbing the pole, all I could think was how grateful I was that I had a rope attached to my harness.
-I made it to the platform but had to take a few minutes before I could get the nerve to stand up on top of it.
+I made it to the platform but had to take a few minutes before getting the nerve to stand up on top of it.

 Now, from the ground below, the trapeze looks a reasonable distance away—easily catchable.
 But—when you’re standing on that platform, the fucking trapeze looks more to be fifty feet away instead of just five.
 I couldn’t move!
 I was frozen—just like those people on the suspension bridge.